-The latest survey of the global body, Reporters Without Borders, showed India dropping two places on the global press freedom index ranking to 142nd place in the list of 180 countries.
-India’s neighbours — Bhutan, Nepal, and Sri Lanka — are ranked higher in the list.
+The latest survey by Reporters Without Borders showed that India dropped two places on the 2020 World Press Freedom Index, ranking 142nd among 180 countries.
+India’s neighbours — Bhutan, Nepal, and Sri Lanka — rank higher.

-Norway is ranked first in the Index for the fourth year running.
-China at 177, is just three places above North Korea, which is at 180.
+Norway has been holding first place on the index for the fourth year, while China ranks 177th, only three places above North Korea, which is last on the list.